How to Handle Customer Complaints in English: A Simple 3-Step Method for Waiters

 When to Follow Up

-Follow up twice:
+Follow up twice.

-First follow-up: When you bring the solution
+First follow-up — when you bring the solution:

-- “Here’s your fresh steak.
+• “Here’s your fresh steak.
 Is everything okay now?”

-- “Here’s your correct order.
+• “Here’s your correct order.
 Is this what you wanted?”

-- “How is everything now?
+• “How is everything now?
 Is the steak cooked properly?”

-- “Is everything okay with your meal?”
+• “Is everything okay with your meal?”

 What to Do If They’re Still Unhappy

 Sometimes the customer is STILL not happy.
 This is rare, but it happens.
+Apologize again, get your manager, and stay calm and professional.

-- “I’m very sorry we couldn’t solve this for you.
+Say this: “I’m very sorry we couldn’t solve this for you.
 Let me get my manager right away.”

-- ❌ “I already fixed it, what more do you want?”
+Don’t say: ❌ “I already fixed it, what more do you want?” ❌ “There’s nothing else I can do”

-Example Dialogue – Full Process
+Example Dialogue — Full 3-Step Process

 Customer: “This pasta is cold and the sauce tastes strange.”